Kanekicn/github-trending/README.md

 ## All language

+* 【2025-04-13】[yeongpin / cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - [Support 0.48.x]（Reset Cursor AI MachineID & Auto Sign Up / In & Bypass Higher Token Limit）自动注册 Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.
+* 【2025-04-13】[crestalnetwork / intentkit](https://github.com/crestalnetwork/intentkit) - An open and fair framework for everyone to build AI agents equipped with powerful skills.
+Launch your agent, improve the world, your wallet, or both!
 * 【2025-04-09】[chartdb / chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
 * 【2025-04-09】[redmine / redmine](https://github.com/redmine/redmine) - Mirror of redmine code source - Official Subversion repository is at https://svn.redmine.org/redmine - contact: @vividtone or maeda (at) farend (dot) jp
 * 【2025-04-09】[zhenxun-org / zhenxun_bot](https://github.com/zhenxun-org/zhenxun_bot) - 基于 Nonebot2 开发，非常可爱的绪山真寻bot